Article I – Name, Purpose, Location

 b.
 After praying, if you still feel the conflict/difference must be addressed, consider taking the problem to the person you feel has offended you.
 If you cannot reach a satisfactory resolution or do not feel comfortable speaking to the person alone, ask for assistance from a board member or another objective person to mediate.

 c.
-If you still do not feel at peace, the problem should be taken to the advisory committee.
-They will mediate confidentially and provide a binding, final decision to the board.
+If you still do not feel at peace, the problem should be taken to a board member.
+The board will offer to mediate confidentially and provide a binding, final decision.

 Section 1 – The organization shall indemnify any agent of the organization including Board of Directors, Officers, and Volunteers who was or is a party, or is threatened to be made a party to any proceeding, administrative or investigative, as such a person was or is an authorized representative of the organization.
 This indemnification against expenses, judgments, fines, and amount paid in settlements actually or reasonably incurred by such a representative of the organization is contingent upon the determination that such person acted in good faith and in a manner he/she believed to be in, or not opposed to, the best interests of the organization.
 With respect to any criminal proceeding, indemnified persons shall have had no cause to believe that their conduct was unlawful.

 Section 2 – To satisfy indemnification obligations the organization may maintain insurance, obtain a letter of credit, act as a self-insurer, create a reserve trust, cash collateral, enter into indemnification agreements, or use any other arrangement whatsoever in such amounts, at such costs, and upon other terms and conditions that the Board shall deem appropriate.